 Target customer group that includes OEM’s for inspection and sorting of food products by grade, color, size, or other characteristics, and for removal of foreign material.

 Industry focused on equipment and processes to study and examine living organisms.
-Life Science encompasses a wide array of fields including, but not limited to, microbiology, biotechnology, medical imaging, pathology, genomics and optometry.
+Life Sciences encompasses a wide array of fields including, but not limited to, microbiology, biotechnology, medical imaging, pathology, genomics and ophthalmology.

 Automated imaging of printed circuit boards or electronic subsystems to determine proper component placement, identify defects and evaluate overall quality